lwiest/VocabularyFox/README.md

 <img src="pics/pic06.png"/>

+> [!TIP]
-**TIP**: To make typing easier when entering an answer, you can use a set of abbreviations (depending on the language).
+> To make typing easier when entering an answer, you can use a set of abbreviations (depending on the language).
 The screenshots below show the supported abbreviations for English and French quizzes:

 <img src="pics/pic04.png"/> <img src="pics/pic05.png"/>

 _(French quizzes only)_ To enter French text with a non-French keyboard, click button (1).
-This opens a list of French characters.
-Select one of the characters to insert it into your answer.
+This opens a list of French letters.
+Select one of the letters to insert it into your answer.

 <img src="pics/pic07.png"/>

 _(French quizzes only)_ Buttons (2) appear with nouns whose article doesn't indicate the gender.
-After typing the answer, click either the "m." (masculine) or "f." (feminine) button to define the gender, then continue with the next word.
+After typing the answer, click either the _m._ (masculine) or _f._ (feminine) button to define the gender, then continue with the next word.

 <img src="pics/pic08.png"/>